Kong/docs.konghq.com/app/getting-started-guide/2.1.x/prepare.md

 If you are trying out {{site.ee_product_name}} using a hosted free trial, you can go through this guide to experience some of this enhanced functionality.
+We recommend that you get started using the Kong Manager user interface.
 However, if you want to test out configuring {{site.ee_product_name}}
 programmatically, you need to enable access to the Admin API first.